 The WordPress WP-Super-Cache cache plugin doesn’t minify HTML cache files, which I find a disadvantage.
 Knowing minify libraries, I went looking for an existing solution (why reinvent the wheel?), and found one: WPSCMin.
 Read on …

 Start stopped application pools with AppCmd in a loop.
 In my routine, I occasionally have to start multiple website application pools when they are in a stopped state.
 On more than one web server.
 Being a lazy system administrator, I find it too much work to log on every server.
-Therefore I start those application pools in a loop.
-A condition for me to start […]
+Therefore I start those application […]

 How to configure TLS for SMTP email in WordPress.
 I was suprised WordPress is not able to send email using an SMTP server out-of-the-box.
 Not to mention using authenticated SMTP or TLS transport for security.
 A quick Google search showed me multiple plugins to handle this, but I wanted to create something myself.
-Here is how to override the wp-mail() function and send email using […]
+Here is […]

 Joomla! performance tuning: learn how to improve & speed up Joomla! with these 8 simple and important tips.
 Add caching, gzip compression, set your sessions & optimize MySQL database functions… Provide your visitors with a blazing fast Joomla! website!

-How to hide file extensions, such as .php, with URL Rewrite on Windows Server IIS?
+How to hide the .php file extension with URL Rewrite on Windows Server IIS?
 Sometimes it’s important to hide the file extension of scripts you use.
 Security by obscurity might be that reason, if you don’t want others to know what script language you are using for your website.
-This example will hide the .php extension using the IIS URL Rewrite module, in a […]
+This example will hide the .php […]

 Optimizing and loss-less compressing images is one of those items that always pops up when analyzing your website with Google PageSpeed Insights.
 Images have to be loss-less compressed to save many bytes of data and thus bandwidth.
 This speeds up the download time of your website.
-But, how do we optimize images for the web?
-Or, what if I have hundreds of images that needs […]
+But, how do we optimize images for the web? […]

 How to use PowerShell to create websites and application pools in IIS… A client of the company I work for wanted to quickly add 60 sub-domains to his website.
 But, the sub-domains had to be created as self contained IIS websites, and running in their own application pools.
-Luckily, the client wanted 60 consecutive sub-domain names, e.g. “sub01.example.com”, “sub02.example.com”, …, … up till “sub60.example.com”.
-This […]
+Luckily, the client wanted 60 consecutive sub-domain […]

 This post provides links to some articles I found last week.
 The posts might be interesting in various fields of expertise, for either system administrators or developers (DevOps).
 Topics include: web security, WordPress performance, jQuery, ASP.NET MVC caching, partial trust, view state MAC, and fixing IIS website hangs.